lifemikey/objectstorage-swift/connect-object-storage-using-cyberduck.md

 # Connecting to {{site.data.keyword.objectstorageshort}} with Cyberduck
+{: #OSSCyberduck}

 All instances of this service are deprecated.
 Existing accounts can be used, but no new {{site.data.keyword.objectstorageshort}} accounts can be provisioned after **10 December 2018**.
 {:deprecated}

 OpenStack limits the size of any individual object to 5 GB.
 The application supports storage of files larger than the 5-GB limit through segmentation.
 Additionally, various clients have their own file size limits.